 Expired Listings: Sometimes, even the best homes don’t sell.
 Home sellers are rightfully concerned when their listing has expired after being on the market for some time.
 The offers presented, if any, have been too low even to consider.
 The listing has expired, and the home hasn’t sold.
 What went wrong?
 That’s a fair question.

 - First of all, don’t panic.
 Take a rational look at the market and make the most of it.
 Most home sellers are selling their homes.

-- Second, many sellers have come to the conclusion that they need to be more competitive in their pricing or just more aggressive in their marketing.
-With the right price and marketing plan, your home can sell and quickly too!
+- Second, many sellers have concluded that they need to be more competitive in pricing or more aggressive in their marketing.
+With the right price and marketing plan, your home can sell quickly too!

 - Fourth, atmosphere – Did you turn on all the lights and open the curtains to maximize sunshine and pretty views?
 Were you careful of cooking odors?
 (Especially important in a small home).
 Please all of the senses to enhance your showings.

-- Fifth, privacy; did you leave the home, when buyers were there with their Realtor or did you follow them from room to room?
+- Fifth, privacy; did you leave home when buyers were there with their Realtor, or did you follow them from room to room?
 Whenever possible, take the kids and pets and step outside!